-Apart from 'home language' qualifications, we are unable to accept private entries for any subject not taught at Wallington.
+Apart from 'home language' qualifications, we are unable to accept private entries for any subject not taught at Wallington High School for Girls.

-We are unable to accept private entries from current students for a subject taught at Wallington and studied privately, except in exceptional circumstances.
+We are unable to accept private entries from current students for a subject taught at Wallington High School for Girls and studied privately, except in exceptional circumstances.

-Examination fees
+8. Examination fees